yhat/go-docker/README.md

 [![GoDoc](http://godoc.org/github.com/yhat/go-docker?status.png)](http://godoc.org/github.com/yhat/go-docker)

 This is a fork of the samalba/dockerclient library.
-It adds a few missing API calls and removes event callbacks.
+It adds missing API calls such as wait, commit, and attach as well as a splitter for Docker stream events (like containers stdout and stderr).
+The fork also removes event callbacks and tests against a Docker installation rather than mocks.

 Example: